Posts

 Image

+In APAC, a crisis doesn’t escalate.
+It detonates.
 When crisis hits in Asia-Pacific, speed and nuance decide whether a brand sinks or swims.
 Social media storms in Jakarta.
 Regulatory crackdowns in Singapore.
 Consumer backlash in Bangkok.
-It’s a volatile region where reputations are built -- or shredded -- in hours, not weeks.
+It’s a volatile region where reputations are built (or shredded) in hours, not weeks.
 And now AI is in the mix.
 Tools that can scan sentiment in real time, predict reputational flashpoints, or even draft holding statements are reshaping how brands respond.
 But here’s the kicker: AI doesn’t replace crisis communications.
 It simply raises the stakes.
 Brands that misuse it risk amplifying the very chaos they’re trying to contain.
 So, what lessons can we take from APAC brands already navigating this AI-crisis intersection?
 Lesson 1: Speed Is Useless Without Context AI excels at velocity.
 It can monitor thousands of conversations across Twitter/X, TikTok, WeChat, WhatsApp and niche local platforms like Line or Koo.
-But speed without cultural context is dangerous.
-Take an example from a consumer e...
+But speed without cultural context is dang...

 Navigating Data Privacy and AI Ethics in APAC PR: A Guide for Brands